 Why I do what I do.

-Almost everywhere I look, I see businesses needlessly losing sales by using headshots that don’t build trust.
-Images that don’t present them in their best light.
+More often than not, I see businesses needlessly losing sales by using headshots that don’t build trust.
 And it bothers me.

-The internet is a giant Match.com, and your headshot is a major part of your “profile.”
-You’re competing with other businesses to attract clients that are deciding who to “ask out” (someone they’d like to contact).
+If you’re selling a service, you’re selling trust.
+The internet is like a giant Match.com, and your headshot is vital to your “profile.”
+You’re competing with other businesses to attract new clients deciding who to reach out to.
 They’re searching, and they’re comparing you to others.
-They have MANY to choose from.
+They have MANY choices.

 If you provide a service, people want to know who will be providing it.
 They don’t want to deal with a faceless business.
 They want to know: Should I trust these people?
 Do they appear competent?
 Perhaps even; would I like being with them?

 If your headshots aren’t professional, people question your confidence.
 After all, if you don’t show enough faith to invest in yourself, why should anyone else have any confidence in you?